 at approximately 16-24 years old, in part due to improved production and repair responsibilities.
 With this in mind the car in question will be a 2002 Toyota Corolla with 90,000 miles with an estimated trade in value of $1,200.

 Average costs for replacing a transmission is estimated between $1,800 and $3,500 depending on the make and model of the vehicle.
 At the low end, the amount paid for a rebuilt transmission is going to exceed the current value of the car.
 However, purchasing a new 2018 Toyota Corolla and avoiding any immediate expenses for repair will costs approximately $350 in payments alone over five years.

 Insead, only three months worth of payments leaves you with a rebuilt transmission inside a quality automobile that should be good for many more miles if properly maintained both before and after the replacement.

 The experts at Mancinelli’s Auto Repair Center

-can offer their knowledgeable opinions on hybrids, make a recommendate, or provide a variety of potential other services needed on your vehicle.
-Their trained professionals will be happy to answer any questions regarding hybrid or gasoline powered vehicle care while performing service on any model vehicle on the road.
+can assist you in deciding the appropriate steps for your older or high mileage vehicle when in need of repair or provide a variety of potential other services needed on your vehicle.
+Their trained professionals will be happy to answer any and all questions regarding car care or perform a needed service to any model vehicle on the road.
 ASE certified mechanics are fully trained and certified to work on any car, van, SUV, or truck regardless of the current state.
 A full review and inspection of your automobile can be completed in a timely manner to keep your vehicle running both effectively and efficiently.
 Leave your auto with someone you know as most services can be administered the same day.
 Request an appointment online

 or call 303-778-9761 today.